 February is actually my favorite time to go skiing in Germany!
 December and January may not have enough snow yet, but you are almost always guaranteed some great powder, especially at the higher elevations, by February.

 However, everyone else likes this time to hit the slopes as well, so if you want to go skiing at some of the bigger or better ones, you’ll need to make sure you’ve booked your accommodation well in advance if you don’t want to pay the price (literally).
+I give my personal recommendations on where to stay and what hotels to book ahead of time in my Best Ski Resorts in Germany article.
+A few of my favorite locations to head to for skiing and snowboarding are:

 - Garmisch and/or the Zugspitze (Bavarian Alps)